 Disaster Recovery Planning for Municipal Governments

-Disaster strikes when least expected.
 Natural and cyber catastrophes, such as flooding, tornadoes, hurricanes, and malware infections, can decimate government systems, halting service delivery and putting valuable data at risk for corruption or loss.
 Municipal governments are responsible for protecting data and restoring systems in the event of a disaster, so what are the best courses of action?

-As such, preparation for disaster is just as important as the recovery process.
-Municipal governments must ensure effective disaster recovery plans (DRPs) are in place to restore the functionality of critical systems and infrastructure and protect crucial data.
-Integral components of a DRP include:
+First, organizations should have an effective disaster recovery plan (DRP) in place to restore the functionality of critical systems and infrastructure and protect data.
+The DRP should include:

 - Prioritized systems and processes for recovery